fedormalyshev/Moscow_Neighborhoods/Report.md

 -	the second cluster (orange) – non-central high quality districts
 -	the third cluster (red) – dormitory areas

-This confirms that our clustering algorithm makes sense.
+This confirms that our clustering algorithm makes sense!

+So, we for any district (in a resulting dataset), we can say what others districts of the city similar to it.

 ### 5. Discussion